Fire and rescue services

 If you're a tourist or visitor, be prepared to show your passport and entry stamp, ESTA or valid US visa, and/or electronic or paper Form I-94 (if applicable).

-If you're a foreign national living in the US, be prepared to show proof of legal residence, such as a US permanent resident card, valid US visa and electronic or paper Form I-94, or US driver's licence issued by the state in which you live.
+If you're living in the US but not a US citizen, be prepared to show proof of legal residence, such as a US permanent resident card, valid US visa and electronic or paper Form I-94, or US driver's licence issued by the state in which you live.

-Australian citizens entering the US on their Australian passport need only have a passport valid for their intended period of stay.
-However, different rules may apply in countries that you plan to transit or stopover in on your way to the US.
+Australians entering the US on their Australian passport need only have a passport valid for their intended period of stay.
+However, different rules may apply in countries you plan to transit or stop in on your way to the US.

-Be sure to check the entry requirements of any countries you intend to transit or visit en route to the US.
+Be sure to check the entry requirements of any countries you intend to transit or visit on your way to the US.
 Some countries won't let you enter or transit unless your passport is valid for 6 months after you plan to leave that country.

-You may be denied boarding and end up stranded if your passport is not valid for more than 6 months.
+You may be denied boarding and end up stranded if your passport isn't valid for more than 6 months.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.